rsdoiel/antenna/journalism.md

 date: 2025-08-06, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Aug.
+8 at 3:39 p.m.</em>
 A California Court of Appeals ruled Tuesday that a UC policy barring undocumented students from holding on-campus jobs is unlawfully discriminatory.
-The lawsuit was originally filed in October 2024 by alumnus Jeffry Umaña Muñoz and lecturer Iliana Perez – who are being represented by attorneys from UCLA Law’s Center for Immigration Law and Policy, among others.

 <br>